 EYFS includes pre-school or nursery and the first year of school ‘reception’.

-Select the ‘Continue on this browser’ option to join the meeting.
+Select the ‘Continue on this browser’ option to join the meetings.

-Find out more about your child’s class teacher here:
+Find out more about your child’s class and class teacher here:

 Help your child to prepare for starting school in September using this helpful checklist:

 To learn more about the reception year at Wixams Tree download the RECEPTION PARENT BOOKLET.